Ctrl, Alt, Delight: I’ve Ordered Another Keyboard!

 File syncing.
 Superset of backups, which people will pay for.
 Good.
 Single founder.
 Bad.
 But at least he’s looking for more people.
 Went to MIT, 1600 SAT.
 Probably fairly smart.
 Wrote a poker bot.
 Now I’m starting to get interested; has the right attitude.
 Description of the software sounds plausible but generic.
 Maybe it’s good, but who can tell.
 But little sister uses it; that’s impressive.
 Scroll down to what he understands that competitors don’t get.
 Wow: very concise and unequivocal.
 I’m now basically sold.
 Scroll through the rest.
 No red flags.
 Did not make the usual joke single founders make when asked how long the founders have known one another.
 Good answer to what might go wrong.
 A-.
 (Would be an A with a cofounder.)

-The application is full of very interesting questions like What do you understand about your business that other companies in it just don’t get?” and brilliant answers from the Dropbox founder.
-It’s really worth a read if you are a startup minded person and I strongly suggest that you answer yourself to this application for any products you are building.
+The application’s packed with great questions like What do you understand about your business that other companies in it just don’t get?” and killer answers from Drew.
+It’s a must-read if you’re into startups, and I’d totally recommend answering these questions yourself for any project you’re working on.

 How to Unlock the Huawei E220 HSDPA modem